carl24k/fight-churn/README.md

 		"sql" : "metric_over_period_tenscale"
 	}
 ```
+The entire configuration is a JSON of name/value pairs that is loaded as a dictionary in Python.
+Each name maps
+to another object which contains additional name/value pairs.

+The first object in the configuration is a named `date_range` which contains the start and end dates for the
+metrics to be calculated as `from_date` and `to_date`.

+The second object is an example of a no-parameter metric, `account_tenure` (described in Chapter 3 of the book).
+The only parameter in the object is the `sql` parmeter which indicates which SQL file (in `metric-framework/sql`)
+is run to make the metric calculation.

+The third object in the example configuration is a metric that has multiple parameters.
 This configuration will create a metric named "post_per_month".
 The `sql` parameter in the configuration object
  indicates which specific SQL to execute in order to create the metric : in this case it is the sql
   `metric-framework/sqls/metric_over_period_tenscale.sql`.